olibartfast/optical-flow-estimation/Readme.md

 *   **Reference:** [PyTorch RAFT Documentation](https://pytorch.org/vision/main/models/raft.html)

 **Note:** The provided Libtorch link is for a CUDA 12.4 build.
 If you are using a different CUDA version or a CPU-only build, you will need to download the appropriate Libtorch version from the [PyTorch website](https://pytorch.org/get-started/locally/).

+## Feedback
+This project is under active development.
+Contributions and suggestions are welcome.